asa-leholland/pull-request-alert/README.md

 This extension provides the following configuration options:

-- `pullRequestAlert.threshold`: The threshold for displaying a warning to the user.
+- `pullRequestAlert.threshold`: The diff threshold for displaying a warning to the user.
+This is calculated as the sum of additions, modifications and deletions.
 Default is 200.
 - `pullRequestAlert.autoCheck`: Automatically check when a file is saved.
 Default is false.

 ## Contributing